dart-lang/site-www/src/codelabs/async-await/index.md

 * Reading data from a file.

 To perform asynchronous operations in Dart, you can use the `Future` class and the `async` and `await` keywords.
-Consider the following example that fails to print the desired user's order to the console:

 ### Example: failing to use an asynchronous function
+Run the following example to familiarize yourself with some failing code that needs to be refactored to use `async` and `await`.
+Can you guess what the output will be?

 [//]: https://gist.github.com/d7abfdea1ae5596e96c7c0203d975dba
 <iframe